Maryland4/alx-low_level_programming/0x10-variadic_functions/README.md

-Variadic functions in C programming
+Variadic functions in c programming